andersonopt/website/content/blog/product-release-notes-3-20-20.md

 You can now evaluate and automatically remove land with tree cover from your buildable area constraint maps and acreage calculations. _(Data source: National Land Cover Database (NLCD) 2016)_

-additionally, we've also added a Depth-to-Bedrock setting where you can specify added to geo analysis (setting) - NLCD 2016 (National Land Cover Database)
+We've also added a Depth-to-Bedrock setting where you can specify a minimum depth-to-bedrock distance analysis (setting) - NLCD 2016 (National Land Cover Database)

 ## Geo Analysis Progress Notification Updated